convelio/-third-party-widget-public/README.md

 > This is the minimum mandatory information needed for the widget to work properly.
 It can be set up in a global window `CVOQWSettings` object **before** loading the widget script, or **later on** by using the `CVOQW.settings` method.

+#### Company name

+We need your company name to create a quote.
+You'll be able to enter it in a parameter called `companyName` in the global window `CVOQWSettings` object.

 #### <a name="item"></a> Item Object

 We need an item object describing the goods to be shipped :